Different Types OF OCD.

 8. Self Harming (A compulsion to physically hurt oneself to stop the mental pain)

-9. Pulling Out Hair (Trichotillomania) My ex sister in law had a compulsion to pull her hair out when she was going through a divorce with my brother.
+9. Pulling Out Hair (Trichotillomania) My ex-sister-in-law had a compulsion to pull her hair out when she was going through a divorce with my brother.

 11. Trigger (An obsessional intrusive thought triggered by seeing an object such as a knife that may harm someone).

-13. Ritual (compulsive behaviour (physical or mental)
+13. Ritual (compulsive behavior (physical or mental)

 15. Paedophile OCD (Unwanted harmful or sexual thoughts about children).